fahidjavid/doc-test/docs/home/settings/testimonials.md

 ## **Homepage Testimonials Settings**

-If you want to display **Homepage Testimonials** on homepage then navigate to **Dashboard > Customize > Home > Testimonials**.
+If you want to display **Homepage Testimonials** on homepage then navigate to **Dashboard &rarr; Customize &rarr; Home &rarr; Testimonials**.
 You can choose title, description and number of testimonials posts of testimonials section as shown below.

 ![img](../../img/homepage-testimonials.png)